 IFRS 9 replaces the 'incurred loss' model in IAS 39 with an 'expected credit loss' (ECL) model.
 The new impairment model applies to financial assets measured at amortised cost, contract assets and debt investments at FVOCI, but not to investments in equity instruments.
 Under IFRS 9, credit losses are recognised earlier than under IAS 39.
 The credit losses are based on ECLs associated with the probability of default in the next twelve months unless there has been a significant increase in credit risk since origination.
-If the financial asset meets the definition of purchased or originated credit impaired (POCI), the credit loss is based on the change in ECLs over the life of the asset.
-The Group is also required to calculate provision for credit losses on financing facilities in accordance with instructions issued by the CBK in respect of the classification of financing facilities and calculation of provisions.
+If the financial asset meets the definition of purchased or originated credit impaired (POCI), the credit losses on financing facilities in accordance with instructions issued by the CBK in respect of the classification of financing facilities and calculation of provisions.
 Impairment of financing facilities shall be recognised at the higher of ECL under IFRS 9 according to the CBK guidelines, and the provisions required by the CBK instructions.